vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/interacting-functions.md

 - update the price of the Kitty to the price it was sold at

 :::tip Your turn!
-Write the `buy_kitty` following what's outlined above.
+Write the `buy_Kitty` following what's outlined above.
 :::

 ### 4. Breed Kitties